gzingraf/geraldzingraf/README.md

-# greenlightpix
+# geraldzingraf
 Repository created and managed by Gerald Zingraf
-Owned by GreenLight Pix
+Owned by Gerald Zingraf